E - Definitions

 Electric plugs for each country

-Electrical plugs and voltages for different countries around the world.
+Discover the electrical plugs, outlets and voltages used in different countries around the world.

 -